 New WiFi service

 The new fast WiFi service is now available on 70% of the Frecciarossa 1000 trains and on all Frecciargento ETR 700 trains.
 An instant access option and a fast multi-operator system are also available.

 Yes of course!
 Simply use our journey planner tool at the top of the page to pick your journey date and time.
 Find the ticket that’s best for you and follow the purchase process from there.
 We’ll even send you an electronic copy of the ticket straight after.

-The semi-flexible ticket can be changed once, with a transfer fee applying.
-If you’ve bought the Flexible ticket, this can be changed as many times as you wish, completely free of charge!
-For super-economy tickets, however, if you want to change or cancel the ticket, you must pay the full price for a new one.
+The Economy ticket can be changed once, with a transfer fee applying.
+If you’ve bought the Base ticket, you can change it as many times as you wish, completely free of charge!
+For Super-economy tickets, however, you must pay the full price for a new one.